 MAPI Research Institute

-MAPI Research Institute is a non-profit international health outcomes organisation established to support and promote research in the field of Health-Related Quality of Life (HRQoL).
+MAPI Research Institute is a non-profit international health outcomes organization established to support and promote research in the field of Health-Related Quality of Life (HRQoL).
 The Institute's team of experienced professionals offers a wide range of expertise and research services.
-Recognising that the sharing of information is a crucial element in the development of any science, MAPI Research Institute freely provides information and counsel to academics, non-profit institutions, clinicians and hospitals.
-The institute works closely with academics, clinicians, pharmaceutical industry specialists, health authorities, government agencies, and other non-profit organisations to advance the science of quality of life assessment.
+Recognizing that the sharing of information is a crucial element in the development of any science, MAPI Research Institute freely provides information and counsel to academics, non-profit institutions, clinicians and hospitals.
+The institute works closely with academics, clinicians, pharmaceutical industry specialists, health authorities, government agencies, and other non-profit organizations to advance the science of quality of life assessment.
 Numerous questionnaires have been translated into many languages.